-Our priority is to deliver the best possible diagnostic facilities and high-quality clinical care in a clean, supportive setting.
-We are committed to ensuring every patient receives effective treatment with respect and dignity.
+We are committed to providing the best possible diagnostic facilities and high-quality clinical care in a clean, supportive environment where patients are treated effectively with respect and dignity.

 The Shrewsbury and Telford Hospital NHS Trust continues to work with our partners in health and social care in Shropshire, Telford and Wrekin and mid Wales to develop patient-focused services that meet the needs of our communities.